Apply for BAföG to attend school

 Since the legal framework is very complex, you should contact your local student financial aid office as early as possible.

-You can receive BAföG funding to finance
+You can receive BAföG funding to cover

 - your schooling or